A Letter from Julia Margaret Cameron

 This Place Where We Live

-Unwinding like the Mountains Around Him.
+Unwinding Like the Mountains Around Him

-The small Azerbaijani city of Quba rests comfortably to the east of the Caucasus mountains, sitting right at their base, right where they begin to unwind and settle down to the shores of the Caspian Sea.
-Within the city of Quba itself, and resting just as comfortably, this man is enjoying his own moment of peace, unwinding like the mountains around him, taking every in and nothing for granted.
+Within the city of Quba itself, and resting just as comfortably, this man is enjoying his own quiet moment of peace.
+Unwinding like the mountains around him.
+Taking everything in and nothing for granted.

-No One Spends the Day Alone.
+No One Spends the Day Alone

-Garbage Collector Entrepreneur.
+Garbage Collector Entrepreneur

 The rugged terrain and unique motorcycle culture of Gaziantep city have given rise to a small group of lone, rogue bikers who make their living on their bikes, collecting recyclables from garbage bins and city dumps to then sell by weight at the recycling depot.